 For example, many expat parents have stories of the servants allowing

-the children to play with matches or knives ... because they 'wanted them'.
+the children to play with small items that may results in choking or inappropriate objects (such as matches or knives) ... because they 'wanted them'.

 While it is impossible to anticipate all the situations your children can